 I knew that I had to make more money.
 But how?
-I discovered there are a lot of ways to increase your income, so that you can make more money.
-Here's I did it and how you can too:
+I discovered there are a lot of ways to increase your income, so that you can be making more money.
+Here’s I did it and how you can too:

 Although I was working part-time a few years ago, I knew it wasn’t enough to get where I wanted to go.
 I began side-hustling seriously to make up for the lack of hours and income.

 I perused Craigslist and TaskRabbit.
 I found gigs as an event helper for the holidays.
 I greeted people at parties.
 I cleaned up after parties.
 I took people’s coats.
 I quickly found out that the holidays are a ripe time to make extra money.
 I gave it my everything, even though they were pretty simple tasks.

 I communicated and showed up on time.
 You won’t believe how doing these two small things will really set you apart from other side hustlers.
 Because of that, I got offered more gigs.
 Now, every holiday season I work for the same family and get paid $20 per hour to work their holiday party, helping out with set up.
 Another one of the gigs has turned into a very part-time job and with it a really great community I’m happy to be a part of.